+Program Description

-Program Description HISTORY AND PHILOSOPHY OF LITTLE ONES
+HISTORY AND PHILOSOPHY OF LITTLE ONES

-Little Ones Preschool is a nondenominational private preschool, which has served young children and families in the Northbrook area since 1966.
+Little Ones Preschool is a nondenominational, private preschool, which has served young children and families in the Northbrook area since 1966.
 Little Ones was founded by Patricia Peifer and Nora Robertson, two visionary women who were trained at the British Infant School in England.
 They created a curriculum that allowed young children to learn and flourish in a nurturing environment through "Praise, Love, and Approval."
 Mrs. Peifer continued on after Mrs. Robertson's retirement, and in 1986 she chose teacher Wendie Ihrke for the directorship for 10 more years.
 In 1995, Mrs. Ihrke brought Deborah Lanich on as director.
 Mrs. Lanich had often visited the school since 1982 as the state licensing representative and was familiar with the program and philosophy.
-In March of 2000, Mrs. Lanich and her staff received accreditation from the National Association for the Education of Young Children (NAEYC).
+In March of 2000, Deborah and her staff received accreditation from the National Association for the Education of Young Children (NAEYC).
+In December 2000, Sheree Feldman took over the directorship of Little Ones and continued as director for the next 20 years.
+Mrs. Feldman left an incredible legacy and touched the lives of hundreds of families.
+In October of 2020, Mrs. Feldman retired and closed Little Ones Preschool.